-Babies born in Pennsylvania are all tested for 62 conditions, including spinal muscular atrophy (SMA), maple syrup urine disease (MSUD), phenylketonuria (PKU), and glutaric acidemia type 1 (GA-1).
-SMA and MSUD are more common in Mennonite community, GA-1 in the Amish community, and PKU in both the Amish and Mennonite communities.
+Babies born in Pennsylvania are all tested for 63 conditions, including spinal muscular atrophy (SMA), maple syrup urine disease (MSUD), severe combined immunodeficiency (SCID), and glutaric acidemia type 1 (GA-1).
+SMA and MSUD are more common in Mennonite community, GA-1 in the Amish community, and SCID in both the Amish and Mennonite communities.